“SHOULD I GET AN MBA?”

 Finally, I would like the degree-granting university I selected to embrace the concept and the imperative of lifelong learning, leaving the doors perpetually open to me so that I easily could add new skills to my repertoire as the need arises.
 If such an adaptable, nonlinear business degree program ever becomes available, then perhaps one day I will finally get my MBA.

 Laurie Pickard is an international development worker living in Kigali, Rwanda, where she is employed by the United States Agency for International Development.
-Her new book, tentatively titled Just In Time MBA, will be published in 2017 by AMACOM.
+She is the author of the book Don't Pay for Your MBA: The Faster, Cheaper, Better Way to Get the Business Education You Need.